mueedc-zz/groovy/README.md

 ## Installation

-Clone the repo and run `yarn install` or simply `yarn` to install all dependecies.
+Clone the repo and run `npm install` or `yarn` to install all dependecies.
 A database will be created but is not yet functional.
 I plan to add spotify integration so you can search for the song you are currently listening to as well.

-After all the dependencies have been installed all you need to do is run `yarn start-dev` as it is still in development, et violà the app is up and running.
+After all the dependencies have been installed all you need to do is run `npm run start-dev` or `yarn start-dev` as it is still in development, et violà the app is up and running.

 ## API Keys